stefanomozart/srp/README.md

   import "github.com/stefanomozart/srp"

   // 1.
 Generate a random salt and compute the user's public verifier
-  // ("I" and "P" are the original string form of user Identity and Password) client := srp.NewClient("I", "P") s, v, err := client.Registration()
+  // ("I" and "P" are the original strings for user Identity and Password) client := srp.NewClient("I", "P") s, v, err := client.Registration()